camoeiras/Project-Create-DataLake/README.md

 ## Summary

-Project-4 provides customer startup Sparkify tools to analyse their service data in a flexible way and help them answer their key business questions like "Who listened which song and when?"
+This project provides customer startup Sparkify tools to analyse their service data in a flexible way and help them answer their key business questions like "Who listened which song and when?"